haseeb-cb/fundamentals-of-gis/Content/1_Exercise.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/Exercise1_figure3.png)

 8. Once the calculation is complete, close the *Georeferencer* window (there is no need to save the GCP Points).
 The new raster that has been georeferenced is saved and you will need add it to your QGIS map now (Hint: Use the Data Source Manager and add it as a raster instead of a vector) .
 Once its been added, you can drag it below the building, road, and railway layers to see how it fits (Figure 4).
 Now would be a good time to save your QGIS project again.
+	- Check whether the plans line up with the buildings layer!
+If it doesn't retry the georeferencing with more points

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/Exercise1/Exercise1_figure4.png)